victor-antoniassi/day-1_sales_data_generator/README.md

 This project is a synthetic sales data generator for the Chinook database.
 It's designed to simulate daily sales transactions (D-1) to provide a dynamic data source for ETL/ELT pipelines.

+This project is fully cross-platform and will run on Windows, macOS, and Linux.

 ## Features

 *   Generates a configurable number of sales for the previous day (D-1)